Hearts is the theme of two easy Valentine’s Day gifts perfect for spoiling the sweet toddler and tween girls in your life.

 Notice the line on my heart pattern?
 The area above the line is the part that will be on the back of the heart.
 Use fabric glue to affix the top of the heart onto the back of the bracelet.
 Let this dry completely.
 I recommend putting it under a heavy book to ensure a good bond.

-Cut out hearts from your velcro.
-I fold the velcro in half and cut.
+Cut out hearts from your VELCRO fasteners.
+I fold the VELCRO fasteners in half and cut.
 Peel back the adhesive and place on the band of the bracelet.

-You can sew a few stitches in the Velcro heart like I did to ensure it stays secure.
+You can sew a few stitches in the VELCRO fasteners heart like I did to ensure it stays secure.

 Cut a small buttonhole in the heart flap.